Second Degree Baccalaureate Program

 What is the minimum GPA to be accepted into the program?

-Answer: We require a 3.3 GPA or above.
+Answer: We prefer a 3.3 GPA or above.

 How many students do you accept?

 Answer: Approximately 60 each campus

 What is the difference between programs in your different location?

 Answer: The program is identical on both the Newark and New Brunswick campus.